 You may know Ally Financial as an online bank or an auto lender, but did you know it also offers extended warranty plans?
 You can get an Ally extended warranty from many dealerships across the country.

 In this article, we’ll take a good look at what Ally offers as an extended warranty provider, including its coverage options and customer reviews.
 We’ve researched the best extended car warranty providers in the industry and recommend getting quotes from multiple companies to find the best deal on coverage.
-You can start getting free, personalized quotes from our top-rated providers below.
+You can start getting free, personalized quotes from our top-rated providers above.

 Ally has been around as a financial institution for over 100 years, though until 2010, it was known as General Motors Acceptance Corporation (GMAC).
 Ally mainly offers auto finance and personal banking products, but it sells vehicle service contracts as well.